facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

 	</div>

-	Out of gamut colors can produce negative solutions or solutions that exeed 1, these values must be cliped to stay within range.
+	Out of gamut colors can produce negative solutions or solutions that exceed 1, these values must be clipped to stay within range.
 This trimming of the concentrations can attenuate the intensity of out-of-gamut colors, but we've also added a solution to compensate for this later.